 As demand for our services is always growing, the best way to increase our capacity to care for lost, stray and surrendered animals is to expand our Foster Program.
 You can make a real difference from the comfort of your home.
 If you have the time and space, think of joining our Foster Program, it's one more way to help.

-If you would like more information about our Volunteer Programs, email firstname.lastname@example.org for further information.
+If you would like more information about our Volunteer Programs, or have any difficulty signing up, please email email@example.com for assistance.

 10 Great Reasons to Volunteer at the Quinte Humane Society